singhsarvagya/PyHessianDist/README.md

 After the model checkpoint is saved, we can run the following code to get the top eigenvalue, trace, and the Eigenvalue Spectral Density of Hessian:
 ```
 export CUDA_VISIBLE_DEVICES=0; python example_pyhessian_analysis.py [--mini-hessian-batch-size] [--hessian-batch-size] [--seed] [--batch-norm] [--residual] [--cuda] [--resume]
+required arguments:
+--resume                    resume path of the checkpoint
+--ip                        ip address of the machine to set up communication backend for distributed computation
+--device_count              number of available GPUs

 optional arguments:
 --mini-hessian-batch-size   mini hessian batch size (default: 200)